-More importantly, I'm really concerned about safety are safety and it's care.
-She still has appointments at the RHC in Glasgow. was ten weeks early, and it's good paediatric practice that every three months they have appointments to check how they're getting on; weight, height.
+- 202. I do have ongoing concerns about patient safety and care at that hospital.
+More importantly, I'm really concerned about set of's care.
+She still has appointments at the RHC in Glasgow.
+Weak was ten weeks early, and it's good paediatric practice that every three months they have appointments to check how they're getting on; weight, height.
 Because she was premature to that extent, they check everything extra: eyesight and hearing, problems with mobility, later to walk.
-Although safety safety safety well and I have no concerns about her; we've kind of been lucky.
+Although set of's doing really well and I have no concerns about her; we've kind of been lucky.
 I say lucky in inverted commas, in that there was COVID and there was lockdown at her first appointment, so it was done remotely in our house, using a laptop screen.
 Paediatric care is centralised so I can't take to Paisley Hospital, I have to go to the Royal Hospital for Children for her to have these check-ups, and she has one every 12 weeks. - 203.
 Also, let's be honest, nothing's changing up there; how many other families have suffered like mine?
 How many other families are going to suffer like mine?
 Here's an example, in 2015, that's two years before Sophia was admitted there, people were telling the hospital, their own employed people were telling them, according to Dispatches on TV, that there were problems in the hospital with infection and poor infection control.
 I watched that on television programme, and the hospital management were told that this was the case 2015.
 In 2017 they'd still done nothing about it, and as a result my daughter is dead.
 To my knowledge they've still done nothing, and it's now 2021.